mitchmac/hydeout-jekyll-starter/_posts/2020-04-27-6-significant-ways-to-reduce-your-screen-time.md

 ## 4. Replace your habit of picking up your screen with a new one

-Replacing the habit of picking up your phone with a more positive habit, such as picking up a book or calling a friend.
+Replacing the habit of picking up your phone with a different habit, such as picking up a book or calling a friend.

 ## 5. Set specific times and routines for using your screens